Scott Lingamfelter

-Lee Scott Lingamfelter (born March 27, 1951) is a retired American politician, soldier, and writer.
-He was a Republican member of the Virginia House of Delegates from 2002 to 2018, representing the 31st district in Fauquier and Prince William Counties.
+Lee Scott Lingamfelter (born March 27, 1951) is an American politician, soldier, and writer who served as a member of the Virginia House of Delegates for the 31st district in Fauquier and Prince William counties from 2002 to 2018.
+A member of the Republican Party, Lingamfelter ran for re-election in 2017, but lost to Democrat Elizabeth Guzmán.
 Prior to his election, from 1973 to 2001, Lingamfelter was an officer in the United States Army, reaching the rank of Colonel.

 After retiring from politics, Lingamfelter began writing about his military endeavors.
 In 2020, Lingamfelter published his first book, Desert Redleg: Artillery Warfare in the First Gulf War, describing the experience of the First Gulf War through the eyes of a Field Artillery redleg in the 1st Infantry Division Artillery (DIVARTY).
-He attempts to answer the question of whether the United States "got the job done" in its first sustained Middle Eastern conflict.
-In 2021, Lingamfelter began writing his second book on the U.S. role in UN Middle East peacekeeping.
-The book is due to be published in 2022.
+He addressed the question of whether the United States "got the job done" in its first sustained Middle Eastern conflict.
+Lingamfelter authored a second book in 2023 about the U.S. role in UN Middle East peacekeeping.

 Education and military career

 Lingamfelter was raised in Richmond, Virginia where he attended public and parochial schools.
 He then attended the Virginia Military Institute (VMI) in Lexington Virginia where he earned a B.A. in history in 1973.
 After graduating from VMI as a Distinguished Military Graduate (DMG), he was commissioned in the Regular Army of the United States and began a career as a Field Artilleryman.

-In 1979, the Army awarded him a scholarship to the University of Virginia (UVA) where he earned a Master of Arts in Government and Foreign Affairs in 1981.
+In 1979, the Army awarded Lingamfelter a scholarship to the University of Virginia (UVA) where he earned a Master of Arts in Government and Foreign Affairs in 1981.
 He rose to the rank of Colonel.
 His last military assignment in the Army was as Military Assistant to the Director, Operational Test and Evaluation of the Office of the Secretary of Defense.
 He is a graduate of the U.S. Army Command and General Staff College (1985), the U.S. Armed Forces Staff College (redesigned the Joint Forces Staff College) (1989), and the U.S. Army War College (1997) where he served as class president.
 He retired after 28 years of active-duty service.

-Among his awards and decorations are the Defense Superior Service Medal; two Legions of Merit; the Bronze Star Medal; two Defense Meritorious Service Medals; four Meritorious Service Medals; three Joint Service Commendation Medals; the Army Commendation Medal; the National Defense Service Medal with bronze service star; the Southwest Asia Service Medal with three bronze service stars; the Kuwait Liberation Medal (Saudi Arabia); the Kuwait Liberation Medal (Kuwait); and the United Nations Service Medal.
+Among Lingamfelter's awards and decorations are the Defense Superior Service Medal; two Legions of Merit; the Bronze Star Medal; two Defense Meritorious Service Medals; four Meritorious Service Medals; three Joint Service Commendation Medals; the Army Commendation Medal; the National Defense Service Medal with bronze service star; the Southwest Asia Service Medal with three bronze service stars; the Kuwait Liberation Medal (Saudi Arabia); the Kuwait Liberation Medal (Kuwait); and the United Nations Service Medal.